garrandall/popular-music-data/tracks/the-new-girl-in-school-jan-dean.md

 'Cause she's the cutest chick you'll ever find

-A pa pa pa pa do ronde ronde, do ronde ronde, do ronde ronde Do ronde ronde, do ronde ronde ooh, I've got a fad for the Do ronde ronde ooh
+A pa pa pa pa do ronde ronde, do ronde ronde, do ronde ronde Do ronde ronde, do ronde ronde oh I've got a fad for the Do ronde ronde oh
-Papa do ronde ronde, do ronde ronde, do ronde ronde ooh
+Papa do ronde ronde, do ronde ronde, do ronde ronde oh

 It won't be long till were having a ball
 We'll walk 'n' talk 'n' we'll hold hands in the hall Never thought I'd make it through this year
 Sure was a drag till she transferred here
-Pappa, pappa, pappa, do ron-de ron-de, do ron-de ronde Do ron-de ron-de, do ron-de ron-de, do ron-de ron-de, ooh I got a fad, pappa, pappa, do ron-de ron-de, ooh
+Pappa, pappa, pappa, do ron-de ron-de, do ron-de ronde Do ron-de ron-de, do ron-de ron-de, do ron-de ron-de, oh I got a fad, pappa, pappa, do ron-de ron-de, oh

 Little girl if you want me to...
 I got a lot going